 - has been adjudged to have been of unsound mind.

-Only organisations and persons fulfilling the following criterias are able to vote:
+Only organisations and persons fulfilling the following criteria are able to vote:

 - Any AFRINIC Resource member in good standing.
-Good Standing in this context refers to a member that has signed the AFRINIC Registration Service Agreement and who has no unsettled financial debt with AFRINIC older than 7 days prior to the election date
+(Good Standing in this context refers to a member that has signed the AFRINIC Registration Service Agreement and who has no unsettled financial debt with AFRINIC.)

 - All Registered Members.